brandontnavarrete/brandontnavarrete/README.md

 <h1 align="center">Hi 👋, I'm Brandon Navarrete, or Nav!</h1>
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img alt="brandontnavarrete" /></a> </p>

 - 🌱 I’m currently learning a Data Science curriculum at Codeup in San Antonio, Tx!
-I'm creating an arsenal machine learing techniques, sharpening my stats, and looking for way to solve issues that need a helping hand.
+I'm creating an arsenal of machine learing techniques, sharpening my stats, and looking for way to solve issues that need a helping hand.

 - 📫 How to reach me: Reach out at brandon.t.navarrete@gmail.com if you have any questions or would like to collaborate in any capacity.